JenniferMack/tunnelbear-helper/README.md

 ### TunnelBear query

-The `up?` option will query the system for a running process and return the connected country and process ID.
+The `status` option will query the system for a running process and return the connected country and process ID.

-	$ tunnelbear up?
+	$ tunnelbear status
 	TunnelBear is roaring in Japan (pid: 20868).

 ### TunnelBear stop